Affiliate links on Android Authority may earn us a commission. Learn more.

 The title will cost $7.99 on Android, like on iOS, and you can transfer saved PC data so you don’t have to begin a new game.
-The supported languages at launch are English, Russian, Simplified Chinese, Japanese, Spanish, Portuguese, Italian, French, Korean, and Turkish.
+The supported languages at launch will be English, Russian, Simplified Chinese, Japanese, Spanish, Portuguese, Italian, French, Korean, and Turkish.

-Previous coverage, October 10, 2018, 03:01 AM ET: Previous coverage, Stardew Valley is one of the most popular indie titles in recent memory, considered by many to be a spiritual successor to the Harvest Moon series.
+Original Article, October 10, 2018 (03:01 AM ET): Stardew Valley is one of the most popular indie titles in recent memory, considered by many to be a spiritual successor to the Harvest Moon series.
 We’re a little surprised it isn’t available on mobile though, but you won’t have to wait too long to farm on your smartphone.

 The game will land on iOS on October 24, according to a blog post by developer Eric Barone (h/t: Polygon).
 Stardew Valley will also arrive on Android, Barone confirmed, but there’s no exact launch date just yet.